safespring/web/content/en/read-more/lifescience.md

 ---
 language: "en"
+title: "What Is Life Science?"
 ai: true
 ---
-# What Is Life Science?

 Life science, or livsvetenskap in Swedish, is a broad and versatile field of research that encompasses the study of all living things.
 This area includes a range of different disciplines and subjects, some of which are: